-THE SEEA EXPERIMENTAL ECOSYSTEM ACCOUNTING
+THE SEEA ECOSYSTEM ACCOUNTING

-The SEEA Experimental Ecosystem Accounting (SEEA EEA) complements the SEEA CF and represents international efforts toward a coherent accounting approach to the measurement of ecosystems.
+The SEEA Ecosystem Accounting (SEEA EA) complements the SEEA CF and was adopted by the United Nations Statistical Commission in 2021.
+It represents a coherent accounting approach to the measurement of ecosystems.

 Ecosystem accounts enable the presentation of data and indicators of the level and value of ecosystem extent, ecosystem condition and ecosystem services in both physical and monetary terms in a spatially explicit way.
-A revision of the SEEA-EEA is underway and scheduled to be completed by 2020.